About Open Connectivity Foundation

 These are the challenges that OCF is helping to address.

-OCF's Mission is Twofold:
+OCF's Mission is Threefold:

 - Provide specifications, code and a certification program to enable manufacturers to bring OCF Certified products to the market that can interoperate with current IoT devices and legacy systems.

 - Make the end user’s experience better by seamlessly bridging to other ecosystems within a user’s smart home and ensure interoperability with OCF compliant devices.

 - Enable IoT security for other domains by having a “ready to go” OCF Secure IP Framework

 OCF's Specifications leverage existing industry standards and technologies, provides connection mechanisms between devices and between devices and the cloud, and manages the flow of information among devices, regardless of their form factors, operating systems, service providers or transports.